The next offering of 9P1K runs from March 22 through May 22, 2021. The application deadline is 11:59 pm PST on March 5.

 9PrisonsONEKey (9P1K) is EPP’s comprehensive, foundational approach to the Enneagram.
 9P1K is being offered virtually to participants from around the globe.
 Facilitated by EPP Guides, 9P1K illuminates how we are all in a prison of our own making in the ways that we suffer our personality, and makes clear that we all hold the key to our freedom.

-9P1K is a 50-hour n IEA accredited training program.
+9P1K is a 50-hour International Enneagram Association (IEA) accredited training program.

 EPP’s Compassionate Approach

 The Enneagram is an incisive self-awareness tool for personal transformation and spiritual growth.
 For those who have studied the Enneagram of Personality, we know that it provides a clear roadmap to understanding why we do the things we do.

 At EPP we begin our journey of self-discovery with the fundamental approach that there is nothing wrong with you, and that each of us is already whole.
 Using the Enneagram as a systematic map of nine essential qualities to remember what is right about us, we learn to see the patterned ways in which we are so self-forgetting.